James Roberts (swimmer)

-James Roberts (born 11 April 1991) is an Australian swimmer.
+James Roberts (born 11 April 1991) is a retired Australian swimmer.
 He is a two-time medalist at the World Championships (one gold, one silver), and represented Australia at the 2012 Summer Olympics.

 Career

-At the 2011 Australian Swimming Championships, Roberts qualified for the national team by placing second behind James Magnussen in the 100-metre freestyle in a time of 48.72 seconds.
+At the 2011 Australian Championships, Roberts qualified for the national team by placing second behind James Magnussen in the 100-metre freestyle in a time of 48.72 seconds.
 At the 2011 World Aquatics Championships, Roberts won a total of two medals, one gold and one silver.
 Roberts earned both of his medals by swimming in the heats of the 4×100-metre freestyle and medley relay.
 In the 100-meter freestyle, Roberts did not advance past the semifinals, and finished 10th overall with a time of 48.49.

-At the 2012 Australian Swimming Championships, which also served as Australia's Olympic trials, Roberts qualified for the 2012 Summer Olympics by placing second in the 100-metre freestyle.
+At the 2012 Australian Championships, which also served as Australia's Olympic trials, Roberts qualified for the 2012 Summer Olympics by placing second in the 100-metre freestyle.
 In the 100-metre freestyle final, Roberts recorded a personal best of 47.63 seconds, finishing behind James Magnussen who won in 47.10.
 In the 50-meter freestyle final, Roberts placed 4th in 22.31.

 In his first event at the 2012 Summer Olympics in London, the 4×100-metre freestyle relay, Roberts swam the anchor leg in a time of 48.09.
 The Australian team, although the favorites, failed to medal and placed fourth in the final with a time of 3:11.63.
 Roberts also swam in the heats of the 4×100-metre freestyle relay and recorded a time of 48.22 as the second leg.
 After recording a time of 48.93 in the heats of the 100-metre freestyle, Roberts failed to advance to the final, posting a time of 48.57 in the semifinals.
 As a result of illness, Roberts was left off the 4×100-metre medley relay in the heats.

+At the 2016 Australian Championships, Roberts finished third in the 100-metre freestyle in a time of 48.32.
+This did not automatically qualify him for the 4×100-metre freestyle relay, as Australia had finished outside the top 12 at the 2015 World Championships.
+Because 4 additional berths were yet to be allocated to the fastest non-qualified nations from 1 March 2015 to 31 May 2016, Swimming Australia ensured qualification by organising a time trial.
+Australia posted a time of 3:12.26, with Roberts recording 48.63 on the first leg.
+This placed Australia first among the non-qualified nations, remaining so at the end of the qualifying period.
+Roberts was subsequently named to the Olympic team on 7 June 2016.

+At the 2016 Olympic Games, Roberts competed in the 4×100-metre freestyle relay, splitting 48.88 on the first leg.
+Australia won the bronze medal in a time of 3:11.37.

+In December 2021, Roberts announced his retirement from swimming at the age of 30.